Vaccines You Need if You Have HIV or AIDS

 - Vaccines may not work as well if your CD4 count is very low.
 CD4 cells are a type of immune cell.
 It may help to take strong antiretroviral medications before having a vaccine if your CD4 count is low.

 - Vaccines made from a live virus may cause you to get the disease the vaccine is supposed to prevent.
-In general, you should avoid live vaccines, such as chickenpox and smallpox vaccines, and FluMist, a nose spray live flu vaccine.
+In general, you should avoid live vaccines, such as chickenpox and smallpox vaccines, and the flu vaccine in the form of a nose spray.
 Also, avoid close contact with anyone who has had a live vaccine in the past two or three weeks.
 The measles, mumps, and rubella (MMR) vaccine is the only live vaccine that is sometimes recommended for people with HIV/AIDS.
 Do not have it, however, if your CD4 count is less than 200, you have a history of AIDS-defining illness, or you've had symptoms of HIV.

 What Kinds of Vaccines Do People With HIV Need?